 Confirmed his talent with victory at the 2014 WGC-Cadillac Championship, where he prevailed by one stroke from Bubba Watson and Jamie Donaldson to secure his third title on the US PGA Tour.
 Aged 23 years and 216 days, he became the youngest player to win a World Golf Championship event.
-Previous wins came at the Humana Challenge in partnership with the Clinton Foundation and the Wyndham Championship, where he had his wife, Justine, on the bag – so becoming the first player to triumph on the US PGA Tour with his spouse as a caddie since Steve Stricker won the 1996 BMW Championship with wife Nicki caddying.
+Previous wins came at the Humana Challenge in partnership with the Clinton Foundation and the Wyndham Championship, where he had his wife, Justine, on the bag – so becoming the first player to triumph on the US PGA Tour with his spouse as a caddie since Steve Stricker won the 1996 Western Open with wife Nicki caddying.
 Despite America’s loss, he made an impressive debut in The 2014 Ryder Cup, winning three and a half points out of a possible four.
 Added another PGA Tour title in 2015, at the Hyundai Tournament of Champions, and also took up European Tour Membership that year, came close to winning the third event of the Final Series, the BMW Masters, where he lost to Swede Kristoffer Broberg in a play-off.
-Says his dream fourball would be him, Tiger Woods, Ian Poulter and Stephen Ames.
+Was instrumental in American’s win at The 2016 Ryder Cup at Hazeltine National, his victory in the Sunday morning singles match against Rory McIlroy will go down as one of the great battles in modern golf.
+Says his dream fourball would include, Tiger Woods, Ian Poulter and Stephen Ames.